MattHodge/matthodge.github.io/_drafts/2016-01-17-chatops-on-windows-with-hubot-and-powershell.md

 There are a few basic Hubot concepts I want to introduce to you before we continue.

 ### Node.js and CoffeeScript
 Hubot is built in CoffeeScript, which is a programming language that complies into JavaScript.
 Hubot is built on Node.js.
 This means the server running the bot will need to have Node.js and CoffeeScript installed.
-The `Hubot-PowerShell` module will handle this.
+The `PoshHubot` module will handle this.

 When writing scripts for your bot, you will have to get your hands a little dirty with CoffeeScript.
 We will be calling PowerShell from inside CoffeeScript, so we only need to know a tiny bit to get by.